-In other words, your stomach doesn’t get as much blood while running because it has to go elsewhere.
+In other words, your stomach doesn’t get as much blood while running.
+It has to go elsewhere.
 As a result, your digestive system doesn’t function well when you run.

-If you already have a more sensitive stomach, you might be a more likely candidate for nausea during or after a run because things already are more likely to upset your stomach.
+If you already have a more sensitive stomach, you might be a more likely candidate for nausea.
+During or after a run, things already are more likely to upset your stomach.

 If that’s the case, you might want to see a doctor to figure out what you can do to make running more comfortable.

 Eating the Wrong Food or Beverage Before Your Run